NCI ID NCI-2020-00768

 • Patients must not have systemic fungal, bacterial, viral or other infection that is not controlled (defined as exhibiting ongoing signs/symptoms related to the infection and without improvement, despite appropriate antibiotics or other treatment) within 14 days prior to registration

-• Patients must have creatinine clearance > 30 mL/min within 14 days prior to registration according to the Cockcroft Gault equation
+• Patients ≥ 18 years of age must have creatinine clearance > 30 mL/min within 14 days prior to registration according to the Cockcroft Gault equation

 • Patients must have direct bilirubin =< 1.5 x institutional upper limit of normal (ULN) within 14 days prior to registration

-• Prothrombin time (PT)/partial thromboplastin time (PTT)/ (or activated [a] PTT) fibrinogen (as clinically indicated) (within 14 days prior to registration to obtain baseline measurements)
+• Prothrombin time (PT)/partial thromboplastin time (PTT)/ fibrinogen (as clinically indicated for example but not limited to history of bleeding or active bleeding, concern for disseminated intravascular coagulation) (within 14 days prior to registration to obtain baseline measurements)

-• From comprehensive metabolic panel: sodium, potassium, chloride, carbon dioxide (CO2), and blood urea nitrogen (BUN) (within 14 days prior to registration to obtain baseline measurements)
+• From metabolic panel (comprehensive or basic): sodium, potassium, chloride, carbon dioxide (CO2), and blood urea nitrogen (BUN) (within 14 days prior to registration to obtain baseline measurements)

 • Patients with known human immunodeficiency virus (HIV)-infection are eligible providing they are on effective anti-retroviral therapy and have undetectable viral load at their most recent viral load test within 6 months prior to registration.
 (HIV viral load testing is required only for patients with known HIV infection).
 Patients must not be receiving antiviral therapies that are known strong inhibitors or inducers of CYP3A4